arunasurya/academy/git.md

 `git init` allows you to create a new local repo from scratch

 `git clone` lets you clone a remote repo
-- you get the name of the repo

 ```
 $ git clone git@github.com:arunasurya/academy.git
 Cloning into 'academy'...